Crashedmind/PlayingWithPlantUMLSource/docs/PlantUMLSpriteLibraries/plantuml_sprites.rst

 .. tip ::

     You can scale an image.
-In the diagram about we made it 1.5 times bigger using the ```scale``` keyword.
+In the diagram above, we made the image 0.5, and 1.5 times bigger using the ```scale``` keyword.

 Connect Images In A Diagram
 -------------------------------------------------------------------------------